kikiisdead/MiniTracker/README.md

 ## Solved Problems

-There were many novel problems that I had to solve cheif among them were: sample playback, file directory / FatFS, and UI design.
+There were many novel problems that I had to solve, chief among them were: sample playback, file directory / FatFS, and UI design.

 ### Sample Playback

 Sample playback on the Daisy is tough because there is no built in capability.
 The built in library plays samples straight from an SD Card with no interpolation where as I needed to play samples from SDRAM with interpolation.
 I used the built-in Hermite interpolation algorithm which allowed for play back of samples at any sample rate.
 To get around different bitrate, I convert all samples to float values at load time.

 Actually sample playback is achieved through a sample struct which holds a pointer to the start address of the sample in SDRAM and the number of values associated with the sample.
 From there, I interpolate by using a double precision float between 0 and 1 to determine position and use Hermite interpolation to get the next sample.
+This essentailly allows me to treat the sample as continuous allowing very solid sounding pitch shifting and flexibility when it comes to sample rates.

 ### File Directory